 Every state keeps a record of people’s criminal history.
 These databases are all connected so you can track criminal convictions from other states.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if it was in a totally different state, you might have to pay a fee for a more intensive search.

 A search of someone’s criminal history you will find out if someone has been arrested, charged, or convicted for crimes, which include:

 - Sexual offenses including rape, assault.

 - Violent crimes like assault or murder.

 During a criminal records search, you will not be able to find out if someone has had any moving violations, like:

 - Speeding tickets.

 - Lost their driver’s license or license revoked or suspended.